Hi again everyone! Welcome back to Melissa Making Cents!

 You have your financial planners, registered reps, stock brokers, insurance agents, tax accountants/CPAs, bond traders, bankers, mortgage professionals, and credit lenders.
 I’m certain I’ve missed someone, but the point is there are A LOT of financial people out there!
 Each type of financial professional has qualifications they must meet because of rules and regulations.
 Each of us are different yet somewhat the same, and it can be confusing to figure out who to turn to for advice.

-Investopedia defines a CFP® as a formal recognition of expertise in the areas of financial planning, taxes, insurance, estate planning, and retirement.
+The Certified Financial Planning Board defines a CFP® as a formal recognition of expertise in the areas of financial planning, taxes, insurance, estate planning, and retirement.
 The designation is awarded to individuals who successfully complete the CFP® Board’s initial exams, then continue ongoing annual education programs to sustain their skills and certification.

 Financial Planning is not just for people with money.

 The second mistake my prospect made was that financial planning is only for people that have money.
 Yes, I know it’s hard to plan for something you don’t have.
 In fact..
 I’ve been there.
 In my experience, the people that need financial planning the most are those that are living paycheck to paycheck.
 It takes real planning and lots of effort to break the cycle and lift yourself up to be more financially successful.
-Yes, it does suck and it seems impossible at times, but it is possible.
+Yes, it is hard and it seems impossible at times, but it is possible.

 I’m glad you are not interested in buying, because I’m not interested in selling

 As a financial planner, I love hearing people tell me they are “not interested in buying whatever it is you are selling”.
 Truth be told, there is really nothing to sell.
-Ok… maybe that isn’t completely true.
+Ok… maybe that isn’t completely accurate.
 Intrigued?
 You should be!

 I am selling something….. it has two thumbs and is completely AWESOME!
 That’s right!
 It’s me!!
 And let’s face it, I’m basically the James Bond of the financial world...complete with a pen that’s also a flashlight.
 Yeah Buddy!
 Impressed?
 You should be!
 In fact you can visit my Client Service Experience page to see all the ways I can help.